 If you’re looking for the very best high-end smartphones available, you’ve come to the right place!
 Every month, GadgetMatch updates this list with the finest devices money can buy, no matter how much they cost.

 Updated monthly, this list takes every newly launched flagship costing more than US$ 600 into consideration, but doesn’t discount the smartphones that continue to make an impact since their launch last year.

 Samsung Galaxy S8+ ($850)

 Was there any doubt about Samsung’s most gorgeous phone making this selection?
-Armed with the finest processor ever built in the Snapdragon 835, possibly the best single camera in a handset today, and the most refined Android skin to date, the Galaxy S8+ looks to stay on our radar for a long time.
+Armed with Qualcomm’s flagship Snapdragon 835 processor, one of the top single cameras in a handset today, and the most refined Android skin to date, the Galaxy S8+ looks to stay on our radar for a long time.

-- Replaced the Google Pixel XL with the HTC U11
+- Replaced Google Pixel XL with HTC U11